-You do this by going to the ‘Settings’ tab in your Weglot Dashboard, clicking on ‘Team’ and then adding the email address of the client.
+You do this by going to the ‘Projects’ tab in your Weglot Dashboard, clicking on the project on which you want to invite your client, then clicking on 'Projects Members' on the left side and finally 'Add Member' to add the email address of the client.
 You can either add them as a manager where they’ll have full editing rights on the translations, but also on the plan management, or as a translator where they’ll only be able to access the translations.

 Note, if however, you created an account under your agency profile where you also manage several other projects, you will need to contact [email protected] for assistance.